LangeSymposium/2020/README.md

 ### Registration

-Register for the symposium on Feb 21, 2020 at [link](https://docs.google.com/forms/d/17DzSTQWib9Z1vsYPsweHzaS6CX39G_0Lsmc6NpNa8ZQ/edit?ts=5dc053e4).
-There will be a $20 registration fee.
+There will be a $20 registration fee to register for the symposium on Feb 21, 2020

 The workshop on Feb 22, 2020 is free and does not require attendance at the symposium.